Our Wayfinder program is an opportunity for community service and leadership within the camp communities.

 All campers leave Merrowvista with lasting memories, new skills, friends, and newly gained confidence in themselves and their ability to make a positive difference in the world.

 Summer 2022 registration will return to a first come, first served enrollment model (pending medical review), and waitlists will be created when programs fill.
-Registration will take place in two parts:

 2022 Dates & Tuition